shermanhung/AI-Music-Test/_portfolio/portfolio-6.md

 Given a sequence of geophysical measurements collected at different depths within a well, the goal is to segment the well into distinct geological strata, each defined by a top and bottom boundary (shown as red layer boundaries in Figure 1).
 This project aims to automate this process using an AI-based solution, reducing the need for manual interpretation by geological experts.

+## Methodlogy

+To begin the project, I worked closely with geologists to understand their manual workflow and identify which steps could be automated with AI.
+As illustrated in Figure 2, their process starts by designating one well as the standard well, where geological intervals have been manually annotated.
+To interpret other wells (the comparison wells), geologists visually match their curves against the standard well to identify corresponding strata.

+Following the same reasoning, I reformulated the problem as a template-matching task.
+As shown in Figure 3, the annotated intervals from the standard well (numbered in the figure) act as templates.
+The goal is to find, for each template, the most similar interval among all candidate intervals in a comparison well.
+For example, to identify Layer 1 in a comparison well, we take Layer 1 from the standard well as the template and compare it against all candidate intervals in the comparison well.
+The most similar candidate is then assigned as Layer 1 for that comparison well.